 Using Animated 3D Mimics

-Some inputs used on the new 3D mimics are triggered by the animated part of the mimic itself and are not 'hot spots' and can therefore not be 'clicked on' by the user.
-E.g. see the 3D Big Wheel example.
+Some inputs used on the new 3D mimics are triggered by the animated part of the mimic itself and are not 'hot spots' and therefore cannot be 'clicked on' by the user (e.g. 'Big Wheel' example).